 10. Pay Your Deposit

-Once your offer is accepted you will need to sign the sale contract and pay a 10% deposit.
-Until the property is settled the deposit will be held in trust in an interest bearing account, with the interest shared between you and the vendor.
+Once your offer is accepted you will need to sign the sale contract and pay a 10% deposit which will be held in trust until settlement.

 11. Exchange Contracts